OpenCL/OpenCL/OpenCL.md

 # OpenCL.org Initiative

-TODO: What is OpenCL.org initiative?
+ToDo: What is OpenCL.org initiative?

 ## Acknowledgements